jadecobra/python_tdd_exercises/source/sleep duration.rst

   I now have another tool to use to solve the problem

-* after uncommenting the commented test, I are back to the :doc:`TypeError` I have been trying to solve.
+* after uncommenting the commented test, I am back to the :doc:`TypeError` I have been trying to solve.
 I update the duration function with the knowledge to see if it makes the test pass

   .. code-block:: python

        def duration(wake_time, sleep_time):
            return int(wake_time.split(':')[0]) - int(sleep_time.split(':')[0])

   EUREKA!
-I are green, with a way to randomly test if the duration function can calculate the sleep duration given any random ``sleep`` and ``wake`` time.
+I am green, with a way to randomly test if the duration function can calculate the sleep duration given any random ``sleep`` and ``wake`` time.
 * You could also write the solution I have in a way that explains what is happening to someone who does not know how to index a list or use ``int`` or\ ``split``.
 Let's try adding some variables

   .. code-block:: python